tsaishien-chen/Speech_Recognition_System/README.md

 ## Execute

-1. Visualize
+### Visualize:
+to visualize the specific wav file, run
 ```
 python3 visualizer.py example_wav/yes.wav
 ```
-to visualize the specific wav file.

-2. Train
+### Train:
+to execute data-preprocessing and  train the speech recognition model, run
 ```
 python3 train.py
 ```
-to execute data-preprocessing and  train the speech recognition model.

-3. Predict
+### Predict:
+to predict the class of command for the specific wav file, run
 ```
 python3 predict.py example_wav/yes.wav
 ```
-to predict the class of command for the specific wav file.